A151795/class-notes/docs/xunit.md

 # Testing and x-Unit

-## Unit Tests
+## Terminology
+- SUT: Subject Under Test
-- Each unit tests needs to run in a void and cannot rely on any unit tests to set up the world we want to run in.
+- Unit Test: Tests a very small piece of functionality in a very specific scenario without relying on any other tests to set up the world.

 ## A Basic Test
 - Example